-Due to the nature of wireless communications, transmission and reception of data can never be guaranteed.
-Data may be delayed, corrupted (i.e., have errors) or be totally lost.
-Although significant delays or losses of data are rare when wireless devices such as the Sierra Wireless AirLink Raven X are used in a normal manner with a well-constructed network, the Sierra Wireless AirLink Raven X should not be used in situations where failure to transmit or receive data could result in damage of any kind to the user or any other party, including but not limited to personal injury, death, or loss of property.
+Important Notice Due to the nature of wireless communications, the transmission and reception of data can never be guaranteed.
+Data may be delayed, corrupted (i.e., have errors) or totally lost.
+Although significant delays or losses of data are rare when wireless devices such as the Sierra Wireless AirLink Raven X are used in a normal manner with a well-constructed network, the Sierra Wireless AirLink Raven X should not be used in situations where failure to transmit or receive data could result in personal hazard or risk to the user or any other party, including but not limited to personal injury, death, or loss of property.
 Sierra Wireless accepts no responsibility for damages of any kind resulting from delays or errors in data transmitted or received using the Sierra Wireless AirLink Raven X, or for failure of the Sierra Wireless AirLink Raven X to transmit or receive such data.

-Safety and Hazards

-Do not operate the Sierra Wireless AirLink Raven X in areas where blasting is in progress, where explosive atmospheres may be present, near medical equipment, near life support equipment, or any equipment which may be susceptible to any form of radio interference.
-In such areas, the Sierra Wireless AirLink Raven X MUST BE POWERED OFF.
+Safety and Hazards Do not operate the Sierra Wireless AirLink Raven X in areas where blasting is in progress, near medical or life support equipment, life support equipment, or near any equipment which may be susceptible to any form of radio interference.
+In such areas, the Sierra Wireless AirLink Raven X MUST BE POWERED OFF .
 The Sierra Wireless AirLink Raven X can transmit signals that could interfere with this equipment.
 Do not operate the Sierra Wireless AirLink Raven X in any aircraft, whether the aircraft is on the ground or in flight.
-In aircraft, the Sierra Wireless AirLink Raven X MUST BE POWERED OFF.
+In aircraft, the Sierra Wireless AirLink Raven X MUST BE POWERED OFF .
 When operating, the Sierra Wireless AirLink Raven X can transmit signals that could interfere with various onboard systems.
 Note: Some airlines may permit the use of cellular phones while the aircraft is on the ground and the door is open.
+Sierra Wireless AirLink Raven X may be used at this time. ground and the door is open.
 Sierra Wireless AirLink Raven X may be used at this time.
 The driver or operator of any vehicle should not operate the Sierra Wireless AirLink Raven X while in control of a vehicle.
 Doing so will detract from the driver or operator's control and operation of that vehicle.
-In some states and provinces, operating such communications devices while in control of a vehicle is an offence.
+In some states and provinces, operating such communications devices while in control of a vehicle is an offense.
+Limitation of Liability The driver or operator of any vehicle should not operate the Sierra Wireless AirLink Raven X while in control of a vehicle.
+Doing so will detract from the driver or operator's control and operation of that vehicle.
+In some states and provinces,